rebelsky/sams-assorted-musings-reflections/weekly-report-2019-09-08.md

 family dinner; we got to chat about more topics than we normally do.
 Earlier in the week, I finally got around to fixing the stove.
 What's that I said to Michelle?
 I think it was "anxiety is a bear".
 Stoves are scary.
 But it works now.
 Yay me!
+And mom and I got to go to what is likely Daniel's last piano lesson with Mrs. O'Connor.
 Three other highlights were the Writers@Grinnell talk on Monday night, Jen Jacobsen and Andi Tracy's presentation on second-year students on Friday, and the Women's Volleyball game on Friday night; it's nice to have some time to get out.

 Having more time is nice.
 It seems like I seem more relaxed than normal.
 That's good.